code-312/ceic-jekyll/pages/about-us/mission-and-history.md

     community feedback to ensure we're fighting for changes that will bring the largest benefit to communities.</p>"
   style: Plain
+- template: text-area
+  style: Two Column
+  text_area: "<p>The Coalition utilizes its grassroots strength to advocate for ‘Plus-1’
+    dispensaries to sign onto a Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots structure shapes the development of the Coalition's legislative priorities, as we gather community feedback to ensure we're fighting for changes that will bring the largest benefit to communities.</p><p>The Coalition organizes to expand record clearing opportunities in Chicagoland and across Illinois, and educates communities about their rights and record clearing opportunities.</p><p>CEIC utilized its grassroots strength to advocate for ‘Plus-1’ dispensaries to sign onto a Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots membership shapes the development of the Coalition's legislative priorities, as we fight for changes that will bring the largest benefit to communities.</p>"
+  heading: Values
+  column_two: "<p>The Coalition utilizes its grassroots strength to advocate for ‘Plus-1’
+    dispensaries to sign onto a Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots structure shapes the development of the Coalition's legislative priorities, as we gather community feedback to ensure we're fighting for changes that will bring the largest benefit to communities.</p><p>The Coalition organizes to expand record clearing opportunities in Chicagoland and across Illinois, and educates communities about their rights and record clearing opportunities.</p><p>CEIC utilized its grassroots strength to advocate for ‘Plus-1’ dispensaries to sign onto a Community Benefits Agreements, tying the economic success of those dispensaries to impacted communities.</p><p>The Coalition's grassroots membership shapes the development of the Coalition's legislative priorities, as we fight for changes that will bring the largest benefit to communities.</p>"
 - template: green-carousel
   heading: How to get involved
   green_block: